 You can start a ritual aimed at practicing self-compassion each day.
 You can do self-compassion meditations or write yourself a letter of self-compassion by acknowledging the parts of you that feel inadequate and unworthy, and then viewing it with unconditional love and acceptance.
 You can check out this resource for more self-compassion exercises.

 3. Interrupt the rumination cycle.
-You might not be able to control the thought that pops into your mind, but you can choose to feed that thought or redirect it into something more positive.
+You might not be able to control the thought that pops into your mind after a breakup, but you can choose to feed that thought or redirect it into something more positive.
 Observe when you’re caught in a thinking trap (cognitive distortion).
 Next, close your eyes and visualize a big red stop sign.
 Then say the word STOP! out loud.